TotalHelix/Blur_organizer_v2/README.md

 to begin, select one of the sections on the left side of the window.

+### Adding a part

+To add a part, go to the `Part Search` tab, and click on the `+ Add` button below the
+search box.
+Fill out the form according to the part that you want to add, and then click `Submit`.

-### To add a part
+### Finding a part or user

-To add a part, simply go to the form that doesn't exist yet and fill it out (duh).
-To be honest I just need some text to throw into the home page this is also a test to make sure that this doesn't go off the page if it gets too long.
+If you are looking for a part, the search box in `Part Search` can search by UPC, description, manufacturer, manufacturer's part number, or placement location.

+If you're looking for a user, the search in `User Search` can find by either user id, name, or email.